orje/LEDviaApp/doc/README.md

-sketch_directory.PNG = nessessary libaries in the sketch directory for the Modeling Tool
+sketch_directory.PNG = nessessary libraries in the sketch directory for the Modeling Tool

 SMofLEDviaApp.png = picture of the state machine